Slohis/FullS/part00/05_single_page_app.md

     server-->>browser: 200 OK - JS file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser executes the JS script, registers a callback for and starts fetching note data

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: 200 OK - JSON file
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: When data is fetched, the callback function is activated for rendering the data

 ```